 What is a Home Inspection?

-A Home Inspection is a visual examination of a home from the roof to the foundation.
+A Home Inspection is a visual examination that documents the current condition of a home from the roof to the foundation.
 Before you make your final buying or selling decision, you should have the home inspected by a professional.
 An inspection can alert you to potential problems with a property and allow you to make an informed decision.
-The inspection process can also alert you to items in the home that need attention right away that can be completed after possession or may even be something you ask a seller to repair prior to closing.
-The inspector evaluates and documents the current condition and safety of the home.
-Every aspect of a home can be inspected, however sometimes other types of inspections may be desired or required depending on each buyers particular scenario.
-Other types of inspections can also include a radon, pest, mold, well/water, septic system or mold.

 What a Home Inspection Should Cover

 Home inspections will vary depending on the type of property you are purchasing.
-A large historic home, for example, will require a more specialized inspection than a small condominium.
-However, the following are the basic elements that a home inspector will check.
-You can also use this list to help you evaluate properties you might purchase.
+The following are the basic elements that a home inspector will check.

 Structure.
 A home’s 'bones' impacts how the structure stands up to weather, gravity, and the earth.
 Structural components, including the foundation and the framing, should be inspected.